 Provides supportive assistance to residents in developing life skills as identified in their service plan.
 Assists in the sorting, storing and distribution of donations to the center.

-Other duties as assigned.
+Other duties as assigned for day to day RA’s.
+Overnight Residential Advocates in addition to the duties and responsibilities listed above, complete wellness checks and safety rounds of the facility every hour.

 Knowledge, Skills, and Abilities Required: